Requirement to Provide “Summary of Benefits and Coverage”

 - Employers are required to report to each full-time employee the above information required to be reported with respect to that employee, along with the name, address and contact information of the reporting employer, on or before January 31 of the year following the calendar year for which the information is required to be reported to the IRS.

-In 2014, the law will require employers to provide a written notice to employees on the availability of individual health insurance exchanges, including a description of services and methods of participation.
-Employers are also required to inform employees that they may be eligible for a premium tax credit and a subsidy within an individual health insurance exchange if the plan the employer provides covers less than 60% of total allowed health costs.
+Employers must provide a written Notice of Coverage Options document to all employees by October 1, 2013.
+This notice informs employees of coverage options and must describe the availability of individual health insurance exchanges, including a description of services and methods of participation.
+Employers are also required to inform employees that they may be eligible for a premium tax credit and a subsidy within an individual health insurance exchange if the plan the employer provides covers less than 60 percent of total allowed health costs.
 Employers must notify employees that they would lose employer contributions for health coverage if that employee chose to purchase coverage through an individual health insurance exchange.